 San Luis Creek Stream Flow Apr-Sep % of Estimated Jan-Dec

 Analysis (acre-feet) median Additional (acre-feet)

 (acre-feet)

-(1) (2) (3)
+NRCS 'April 1st' Forecast (50% exceedance) (1) (2) (3)

-NRCS 'April 1st' Forecast, 4/5/2023
+Saguache Creek near Saguache 41,000 146%

-Saguache Creek near Saguache 25,000 89%
+NRCS 'April 1st' Forecast (70% exceedance)

-RGWCD snowpack estimate, 4/10/2023
+Saguache Creek near Saguache 35,000 125%

-North Crestone Creek 5,052
+RGWCD snowpack estimate, 4/10/2024 North Crestone Creek 7115

-- (1) projected 50% exceedance streamflow at the gaging station - (2) NRCS 30-yr Average Flow: Saguache- 28,000 (recently adjusted from Saguache- 32,000).
+- (1) projected exceedance streamflow at the gaging station per NRCS projection - (2) NRCS 30-yr Average Flow: Saguache- 28,000 (recently adjusted from Saguache- 32,000).
 DWR stream gage 30-yr Average Flow: Crestone Creek 8,081 - (3) January through March and October through December

-Many parts of the San Luis Valley are experiencing higher than normal snowpack for the 2023 water year.
-However, the eastern mountains of the valley and the foothills at the north end of the valley are not experiencing such good conditions.
-Because of these lesser conditions, the forecast numbers being used in the response function as provided by the NRCS (Saguache Creek) and DWR forecasting lean more towards a dry response function scenario versus an average year scenario.
-The response function calculations for dry, average and wet are different from the NRCS 30 year average and are based on more than just snowpack numbers and yearly snowpack comparisons, so SNOTEL numbers are only part of the percent estimates.
+The response function calculations for dry, average and wet are different from the NRCS 30-year average and are based on more than just snowpack numbers and yearly snowpack comparisons, so SNOTEL numbers are only part of the percent estimates.

-Based on a DWR analysis, the Crestone Creek forecast provided by the Subdistrict in the ARP is slightly higher than what our staff estimates.
-This amount of difference between the two calculations does not impact the depletion table output but should be noted.
-DWR's analysis is based on snow pack numbers on the east range of the valley which shows consistency in the flows on Crestone Creek over the last four years.
+Based on a DWR analysis, the Crestone Creek forecast provided by the Subdistrict in the ARP is higher than what our staff estimates.
+This amount of difference between the two calculations does impact the depletion table output and should be noted.
+Because the Subdistricts estimate is conservatively high and creates larger stream depletions in the response function, the Subdistricts forecast will be used.
+DWR's analysis is based on snowpack numbers on the east range of the valley which shows consistency in the flows on Crestone Creek over the last four years.
 The Subdistrict adopted this analysis approach this year.
-DWR's analysis indicates the forecast should be between 4,100 and 5,000 acre-feet.